 - 1. The debtors or a group of debtors are experiencing significant financial difficulty; - 2.
 Default or delinquency in interest or principal payments; - 3.
-The probability that debtors will enter bankruptcy or other financial reorganization; and v.
-Financial assets carried at amortized cost

-4. Observable data indicates a measurable decrease in estimated future cash flows (e.g. changes in arrears or economic conditions that correlate with defaults)
+The probability that debtors will enter bankruptcy or other financial reorganization; and - 4.
+Observable data indicates a measurable decrease in estimated future cash flows (e.g. changes in arrears or economic conditions that correlate with defaults)